sneycampos/php-nginx-mysql-docker/README.md

 # web-dev-docker

-add this folder into your project
+Clone this repository into a .docker folder in your project

+Enter in .docker folder and run docker-compose up -d